khzaw/khzaw.github.io/_posts/2016-02-12-finding-a-knights-tour.md

 title: Finding A Knight's Tour
 tags: algorithms, chess, programming
 image: chess-knight.jpg
-excerpt: <p>A Knight's Tour is a sequence of moves done by a knight on a chessboard such that it visits each and every square exactly once.
-Subsequently, the objective of the Knight's Tour  problem is to determine whether there exists a Knight's Tour from a given starting position.</p>
+excerpt: A Knight's Tour is a sequence of moves done by a knight on a chessboard such that it visits each and every square exactly once.
+Subsequently, the objective of the Knight's Tour  problem is to determine whether there exists a Knight's Tour from a given starting position.
 ---

 {% include image.html url="/img/chess-knight.jpg" %}